Pediatric Occupational Therapy

 Rusk’s Pediatric Occupational Therapy Programs

-The Rusk Institute’s pediatric occupational therapy unit has developed a variety of specialized programs to aid children’s progress in specific areas.
+Rusk's pediatric occupational therapy division has developed a variety of specialized programs to aid children’s progress in specific areas.
 Treatment programs focus on activities of daily life, such as dressing, bathing, and feeding, as well as leisure activities, communication, learned movement skills, visual and cognitive perception, and educational performance.
 These programs are available to both our inpatient and outpatient populations, depending on the individual needs of the child.